fmurr01/main/README.md

 ## Optional:
 8. Download an IDE for the Python application e.g. Atom.
 Install the package "script" to execute code directly
 9. Start scripts with CTRL+SHiFT+B
-10. Install Beautifulsoup 4 and Pandas with PIP
+10. Install Beautifulsoup 4, Pandas and Tabulate with PIP